Mogi das Cruzes, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you pick the right kind.
-A lot of adapters currently sold are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. Make sure to choose the right type.
+Many adapters currently available are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 Airplane phone mount